Special Events in Cuba

 2 - 8 May - Annual

 Despite its name, this event is more pagan in character than its Catholic veneer.
 It does involve a pilgrimage to the top of the hill next to the Eastern Cuba city of Holguin, however the participants are predominantly artists, dancers, actors, and intellectuals rather than religious devotees, and they celebrate art and Cuba's mixed cultural heritage (including Indian and African) instead of a particular deity's death, birth or apparition.

 The first recorded occurrence of the week long festival was in 1790, and many traditions from that first celebration of cultural diversity are maintained.

 The annual Cubadisco is an excuse to show off Cuba's musical flair.
 Local musicians perform in different theatres and venues throughout Havana, prizes are awarded to notable figures in the industry, and the hottest new records are unveiled.
 Every year there is a different theme, often a specific musical genre, and a country of honour.

-The 2016 Festival will honour the music of Angola.
+The 2016 Festival will honoured the music of Angola.

 May - Annual